Just the Facts... |

 AB-1234 |

-Later stickers have been used to revalidate plates of this base.
+Later stickers have been used to revalidate plates of this base until the issuance of plate stickers ceased in 2002.

 |